 What does wedding liability insurance do?
 "Liability insurance protects you against financial liability arising from your wedding; required by many venues.
 This could protect you if a guest was injured, the venue was damaged, or there is an alcohol-related incident," Lauro explains.
 If a venue doesn't have its own insurance, liability insurance is a must because you do not want to be held responsible for any accidents–– especially if you're having alcohol at your wedding.
 Rehearsal dinners are not always covered but can sometimes be added to the policy.

 What does wedding cancellation insurance do?
 "Wedding event cancellation and postponement protects your financial investment in your wedding; covers cancellation or postponement, lost deposits, and more.
 If circumstances beyond your control force the cancellation of the wedding, this coverage could reimburse you up to the total cost of your wedding.
 The reasons could be virtually anything from severe weather to the venue closing to an injury or illness of a person integral to your wedding," Lauro says.
 Cancellation coverage could extend to no-show vendors too.

 How Much Does Wedding Insurance Cost?

-A basic insurance policy that covers loss of photos, videos, attire, presents, rings, and deposits usually costs anywhere between $155 and $550, depending on the amount of coverage you want.
-General liability insurance depends on the limit of liability selected, which usually covers up to $1,000,000 for accidents, costs around $185.
+A basic insurance policy that covers the loss of photos, videos, attire, gifts, rings and deposits usually costs anywhere between $125 and $550, depending on the amount of coverage you want.
+General liability insurance depends on the limit of liability selected, which usually covers up to $1 million for accidents, and costs around $185.
 "Event cancellation coverage is based on the price of the wedding the couple wants to protect.
 Couples should choose a coverage level based on their total wedding budget.
 This is the investment you would stand to lose in a worst-case scenario," Lauro says.